DozyXYZ/InformationSecurityAutumn2023/h5_September2023!.md

 * Personalization: The email include the name of the victim to make the email look more authentic and personalized

 Conclusion:
-> In a cashless society, people have their money and even identity tight to the bank (Finnish ID -> Bank ID -> Make life easier in Finland).
+> In a cashless society, people have their money and even identity tight to the bank (Finnish ID -> Bank ID -> Make life easier in Finland) </br>
-> So if the bank account has a problem, the account holder will have x100 problem.
+> So if the bank account has a problem, the account holder will have x100 problem </br>
-> An email like this can cause people a short panic and anxiety moment.
+> An email like this can cause people a short panic and anxiety moment </br>
-> In a common sense, they will do verification immediately to avoid account suspension.
+> In a common sense, they will do verification immediately to avoid account suspension </br>